OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:40

-You foolish ones!
+You unwise ones!
 Did not He who made the outside make the inside also?

 ## Luke 11:41